duongthanhvinhh/duongthanhvinhh/README.md

   <img src="https://media.giphy.com/media/bGgsc5mWoryfgKBx1u/giphy.gif" width="150" />
   <h1>Hi, I'm Foden Duong 👋</h1>
   <p><strong>Fullstack Tester | Blogger | YouTuber</strong></p>
-  <p>You only live once, but if you do it right, once is enough."
-This saying encourages people to live meaningfully, make the most of life, and pursue what truly matters.
+  <p><strong>"You only live once, but if you do it right, once is enough."</strong> This saying encourages people to live meaningfully, make the most of life, and pursue what truly matters.
 It is not merely a call for impulsive actions but also a reminder to live with purpose, responsibility, and to do things that bring true happiness and meaning.</p>
 </div>

 ---